One Mistake Won't Define Dee Ford

 Hiring Smith in 2016 to be their assistant defensive line coach did the trick.

-Smith, the former Ravens outside linebacker and Texas Tech defensive coordinator, saw two things when he started to watch Ford: first, that he was beaten down; and second, that he had one of the best get-offs he had ever seen.
+Smith, the former Ravens outside linebacker and Texas Tech defensive coordinator, saw two things when he started to watch Ford: first, that he was beaten down, and second, that he had one of the best get-offs he had ever seen.

 "I'll never forget watching him at practice," says Smith, now the Packers' linebackers coach.
 "I'm like, This guy's a phenomenal athlete.
 I just couldn't get why he wasn't playing more.
 He clearly was one of the best players on the field and a good guy.
 There was just some gray area that Dee didn't understand, but I also could tell he was a quick learner."